 2.3 User CONFLICT OF INTEREST

-conflict-of-interest
+Users who have their own client files in HMIS are prohibited from viewing, entering, or editing information in their own file.
+All users are prohibited from viewing, entering, or editing information in files of immediate family members.
+All users must sign the Vermont User Agreement, which includes a statement describing this limitation, and report any potential conflict of interest to their Designated Agency HMIS Contact.
+The agency must inform ICA of the conflict of interest and state the agency’s policy to address it.
+The System Administrator may run the User Activity Report to determine if there has been a violation of the conflict-of-interest agreement.

-2. USER TRAINING REQUIREMENTS
+2.4 USER TRAINING REQUIREMENTS

+Agency Responsibilities for User Training

+It is the responsibility of the Partner Agency to inform and ensure each user at their agency, completes the training and data entry requirements.

+Full participation and attention to all training courses attended is expected.

-,training coursesNew HMIS User Training Requirements
+New HMIS User Training Requirements

 Any potential HMIS user is required to attend the new user training with the HMIS Lead Agency, prior to receiving access to the system.
 If the HMIS Lead Agency determines that data entered by a current HMIS User does not meet minimum data quality standards, users may be required to repeat this training.